 The song l'Atelier by Sungha Jung is a charming little waltz that contains some beautiful jazzy chord progressions.
 Sungha Jung makes use of an almost impossible twisted finger chord shape right smack in the middle of the bridge section.
 But other than that, this song is very playable.

-This song is a little less well-known than his other songs, but without any fast licks to play, it's a good choice if you are getting started with advanced fingerstyle guitar.
+This song is a little less well-known than his other songs.
+But if you are new to fingerstyle guitar and want an easier to song to play, you can start by learning L'Atelier. but without any fast licks to play, it's a good choice if you are getting started with advanced fingerstyle guitar.

 6. On Cloud Nine